Please apply to this graduate program only, if you find research projects that are of interest to you.

 - Identify two academic teachers/supervisors who can send reference letters for your application.
 You will be asked to submit their e-mail addresses electronically with your application.
 We may contact the referees directly, if we need more information.
 If you cannot name two academic teachers/supervisors, please contact the coordinator bycim-imprs.
 We will find a solution.

-- Submit your application online (web page open only during application period).
+- Submit your application online ONLINE SUBMISSION OF APPLICATIONS (open from February to September).
 You will be asked to transfer basic data from your application form into the webpage (copy-paste), to name your referees (incl. e-mail addresses) and to name 1-3 CiM-IMPRS groups of interest.

 - Upload 1) your completed application form/CV and 2) your transcripts/record of study/certificates file.
 Please note: large files of over 17 MB sometimes cause submission problems.
 In that case please reduce the size of the respective pdf.

 - You will receive an automatic confirmation of your application.
 This e-mail will contain your registration code which you will need for further steps.
 Please note: The e-mail address of the server which sends the confirmation and other e-mails starts with lotus1/GWDG/de@lotus......
 Be careful not to treat these e-mails as spam.
 Look into your spam folder!